broodminder/userguide/en/docs/76_data_interpretation.md

 In this section, we present some initial findings from Theo's hives.
 We are still very much in the learning mode and will appreciate your observations shared on the BroodMinder forum at BroodMinder.com.

-We are constantly posting updates and videos at [BroodMinder.com/pages/videos](https://broodminder.com/pages/videos).
-Be sure to check there.

 These reports were written in the summer of 2016.
 You can look directly at the data in MyBroodMinder.com by looking in the Claypoint apiary.
 This is available as a demo apiary.

 ![nom de l'image](./images/dataint/01_rucher.png#mediumImg)